arrowrowe/tam/README.md

 # or as a command-line tool by
 npm i -g tam

-# It may be more convinient to clone this repo (so you can update it easily by pulling) and link it globally.
+# It may be more convenient to clone this repository (so you can update it easily by pulling) and link it globally.
 git clone https://github.com/arrowrowe/tam.git && cd tam && npm link
-# thus you can use it as a command-line tool, or link it in your project repo
+# thus you can use it as a command-line tool, or link it in your project directory
 cd /path/to/your/project && npm link tam
 ```